It Starts Small…and Adds Up

 Save at Home

-It really comes down to behavioral changes that can have the biggest impact in improving efficiency and reducing energy consumption.
-This initiative really gives us an opportunity to affect behavior directly, and I’m grateful for leadership at PG&E and their willingness to financially support this effort.
+Behavioral changes have the biggest impact in improving efficiency and reducing energy consumption.
+This initiative really gave us an opportunity to affect behavior directly, and I’m grateful for leadership at PG&E and their willingness to financially support this effort.

 Sam Liccardo, Mayor of San José